dstackai/dstack/README.md

 </div>

-`dstack` is a lightweight command-line tool for running reproducible ML workflows in the cloud.
+`dstack` is a lightweight command-line tool to provision infrastructure for ML workflows.

 ## Features

- * Define workflows, incl. dependencies, environment, and required compute resources, via declarative configuration files.
+ * Define your ML workflows declaratively, incl. their dependencies, environment, and required compute resources
- * Run workflows in the cloud via the `dstack` CLI.
+ * Run workflows via the `dstack` CLI.
+Have infrastructure provisioned automatically in a configured cloud account.
- * Save output artifacts of workflows and reuse them in other workflows.
+ * Save output artifacts, such as data and models, and reuse them in other ML workflows
- * Use workflows to process data, train models, host apps, and launch dev environments.
+ * Use `dstack` to process data, train models, host apps, and launch dev environments

 ## Installation

-Use pip to install the `dstack` CLI:
+Use pip to install `dstack` locally:

 ```shell
 pip install dstack
 ```

-When you run workflows via the `dstack` CLI, dstack provisions compute resources and saves data in your AWS account.

 The `dstack` CLI needs your AWS account credentials to be configured locally (e.g. in `~/.aws/credentials` or `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables).

+Before you can use the `dstack` CLI, you need to configure it:

 ```shell
 dstack config
 ```

-This command will help you configure the AWS region, where dstack will provision compute resources, and the S3 bucket, where dstack will save data.
+It will prompt you to select the AWS region where dstack will provision compute resources, and the S3 bucket, where dstack will save data.

 ```shell
 Region name (eu-west-1):
 S3 bucket name (dstack-142421590066-eu-west-1):
 ```

+Support for GCP and Azure is in the roadmap.

 ## How does it work?

- * Install `dstack` CLI locally
+1. Install `dstack` locally
- * Define workflows in `.dstack/workflows.yaml` within your project directory
+2. Define ML workflows in `.dstack/workflows.yaml` (within your existing Git repository)
+3. Run ML workflows via the `dstack run` CLI command
- * Use the `dstack` CLI to run workflows, manage their state and artifacts
+4. Use other `dstack` CLI commands to manage runs, artifacts, etc.

- * When you run a workflow, the `dstack` CLI  provisions the required cloud resources, fetches your code, prepares environment, downloads dependencies, runs the workflow, saves artifacts, and tears down cloud resources.
+>  When you run an ML workflow via the `dstack` CLI, it provisions the required compute resources (in a configured cloud account), sets up environment (such as Python, Conda, CUDA, etc), fetches your code, downloads deps, saves artifacts, and tears down compute resources.

 ## More information

  * [Documentation](https://docs.dstack.ai)